markoshlima/ecommerce-kubernetes/README.md

 # **Infraestructure Architecture**

-- All resources is inside a VPC in sa-east-1 (S�o Paulo) region.
+- All resources is inside a VPC in sa-east-1 (São Paulo) region.
 - Route Table to route trafic between public and private using a NAT Gateway.
 - Three private and Three public subnet in Three distinct availibility zones for high disponibility around the containers.